enigmaticmahesh/zania/README.md

 # Errors

 > **Note:** If for the first time the server is not accessible, may be its because, the db is not initialized before server started.
-Please, stop and delete the container and run the **#3** step again.
+Please, stop the container and run the **#3** step again.

 ## Usage

-Backend should be accessible at http://localhost:8000/ if everything works well.
+App should be accessible at http://localhost:5173/ if everything works well.